willnorris/willnorris.com/src/_posts/2010-01-01-identity-and-identifiers.md

 ## Identity Online

-I think that I really started giving thought to my online identity when I was in college at George Tech.
+I think that I really started giving thought to my online identity when I was in college at Georgia Tech.
 When I was a student, we were all given a "GT Number", which was simply an opaque username and email address.
 Mine was *gte739u*, and so my email address was *gte739u@prism.gatech.edu*.
 Everyone had these numbers, and we all got used to them.
 Papers and tests might have a place to put your name, but they **always** had a place to put your GT Number.
 We weren't